-Interviews are especially daunting in the medical field, because, to land the job, you must demonstrate that you are tough, smart, and great with people.
+Interviews are especially daunting in the medical field, due to the fact that it is quite difficult to land the job, due to the fact that you must demonstrate that you are tough, smart, and great with people.

 Saying, “because I’ve been playing Operation since I was 10” is not a good answer.

-Stay broad and don’t go into too much detail.
-Talk about your professional life.
-Now's not the time to be long winded.They want to get a feel for you as a professional; they don’t care about your personal life.
+Stay broad, and don’t go into too much detail.
+Now's not the time to be long winded.
+Talk about your professional life; they want to get a feel for you as a professional; they don’t care about your personal life.

 Keep the conversation professional.
 Don't talk to your interviewer like they are your friend.
 When you speak, be clear and concise.
 Don't talk about hobbies, family, or where you grew up.